Frequently Asked Questions

 How can I learn more information about the program?

 You can attend an information session to learn more about Regis University and the Accelerated BSN program.
 Information sessions take place at the main Denver Campus the second Tuesday of the month at noon and the fourth Tuesday of the month at 5:30 P.M.
-You do not need to RSVP to attend these sessions.

 How competitive is admission into the program?
 How many applications do you receive and how many do you accept?